 “Shodan is a Web based search engine that discovers Internet facing computers, including desktops, servers and routers.
 The engine, created by programmer John Matherly, allows users to filter searches for systems running a specific type of application (say, Apache Web servers or FTP) and filter results by geographic region.
 The search engine indexes host ’banners,’ which include meta-data sent between a server and client and includes information such as the type of software run, what services are available and so on.”

 I’m in R quite a bit these days and thought it would be useful to have access to the SHODAN API in R. I have a very rudimentary version of the API (

-search only) up on github which can be integrated into your R environment thus:
+search only) which can be integrated into your R environment thus:

 library(devtools) install_github("Rshodan","hrbrmstr") library(shodan) help(shodan) # you don't really need to do this cmd

 It’ll eventually be in CRAN, but I have some cleanup work to do before the maintainers will accept the submission.
 If you are new to R, there are a slew of dependencies you’ll need to add to the base R installation.
-Here’s a good description of how to do that on pretty much every platform.
+Here’s aon pretty much every platform.

 After I tweeted the above reference, @shawnmer asked the following: